tlsnotary/docs-mdbook/research/ghash.typ

 ==== Performance Analysis

-- The protocol only needs 2 offline rounds (steps 1 and 4) and 1 online round
+- The protocol only needs 1 offline round (steps 1 and 4) and 0.5 online round
   (step 5).
-This should hold even if the zero-check is applied.
+This holds even if the zero-check is applied.
 - The protocol has an upload/download size of
   - *Offline*:
     - *Without zero-check*: $1026 dot (128 + 128^2) + 1025 dot 128 approx 2.1 "MB"$